 - Defending private banks in pre-enforcement inquiries and enforcement investigations stemming from redlining and other fair-lending claims

 - Developing solutions to complex regulatory hurdles that account for the level of client service fundamental to the private-banking model

-- Structuring loan products that manage the compliance obligations of TILA and Regulation Z
+- Structuring loan products that comply with the obligations of the Truth in Lending Act and Regulation Z

-- Assisting clients in designing, maintaining, reviewing, and monitoring BSA/AML compliance programs and defending clients in related enforcement investigations
+- Assisting clients in designing, maintaining, reviewing, and monitoring Bank Secrecy Act/Anti-Money-Laundering compliance programs, and defending clients in related enforcement investigations

 - Designing debt collection protocols consistent with state and federal regulatory requirements and with the client’s strategic objectives